On with the Dance (Upstairs, Downstairs)

 "On with the Dance" is the first episode of the fifth and final series of the period drama Upstairs, Downstairs.
 It first aired on 7 September 1975 on ITV.

 Background

 "On with the Dance" was recorded in the studio on 9 and 10 January 1975, with a retake filmed on the morning of 7 April.
-It is the first episode to feature Anne Yarker and Jonathan Seeley as Virginia's children, Alice and William, and Karen Dotrice as Lily Hawkins.
+It is the first episode to feature Anne Yarker and Jonathan Seeley as Virginia's children, Alice and William, and Karen Dotrice as the maid Lily Hawkins.
 The events between the end of series 4 and this episode are covered in a bridge story.